Ceratech/fcm-scala/README.md

 }
 ```

-Bind the `DefaultFcmConfigProvider` dependency to read the configuration from the `application.conf`, in case of Goolge Guice:
+Bind the `DefaultFcmConfigProvider` dependency to read the configuration from the `application.conf`, in case of Google Guice:

 ```scala
 bind(classOf[FcmConfigProvider]).to(classOf[DefaultFcmConfigProvider])